 Clean out the old grease with carb cleaner or other degreaser, and regrease the gearbox using Magnalube or other gear/bearing grease (not white lithium).
 The only thing to watch out for is the very thin spacer washers that may be between some of the gears.
 They need to go back in the same places, but if you screw up just try and get the gears centered between the surrounding ones.
 Also, don't pack the gearbox...too much grease will bog down the motor, especially between the gear faces.

 For open motors like the ball lifter, I use some of the teflon-based spray lube (dura-lube or whatever).

-Bally specified neatsfoot oil (available in hardware stores...look around the cleaning products).
-The problem is that I have always taken the units apart, and when the leather is sitting there, it is easy to keep applying neatsfoot oil until it stops soaking in - or just dump the washers in an oil bath, and then you wipe off the excess oil with a paper towel so the surface has no liquid film.
+Bally specified neatsfoot compound (available in hardware stores...look around the cleaning products).
+I have always taken the units apart, and when the leather is sitting there, it is easy to keep applying neatsfoot compound until it stops soaking in - or just dump the washers in an oil bath, and then you wipe off the excess oil with a paper towel so the surface has no liquid film.

 When the washers are on the game, you only have access to the edge, which may or may not soak up the oil.

 Due to springs on the shafts, it is possible to slide the cam assemblies horizontally a little bit and squirt oil between the leather and the metal next to it.
 Most will get squeezed back out again, but you may have too much and get slipping.
 If you can't move the cams horizontally, the shaft is probably too cruddy.
 Don't bust the cams by levering them a lot!